Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Abstract

 \section{Abstract}

-In this work, we use the distribution formalism to derive the full set of junction conditions for general Local Rotational Symmetric (LRS) spacetimes in the $1+1+2$ covariant formalism.
-We start by developing a framework on which a single parameter controls the type of hypersurface separating the two spacetimes to be matched, i.e., timelike, spacelike, or null hypersurfaces, and obtain the extrinsic curvature of such a surface as a function of this parameter.
-We then introduce the distribution formalism in the $1+1+2$ equations and obtain the necessary conditions to preserve the regularity of these equations at the separation hypersurface, which are equivalent to the junction conditions in General Relativity.
-As examples of applications, we use this formalism to perform the matching for the Martinez thin-shell, the Schwarzschild constant-density fluid star, and the Oppenheimer-Snyder collapse.
+We use the distribution formalism to derive the complete set of junction conditions for general Local Rotationally Symmetric (LRS) spacetimes in the $1+1+2$ covariant formalism.
+We start by developing a parametric framework encompassing timelike, spacelike, or null hypersurfaces.
+We then introduce the distribution formalism in the $1+1+2$ framework and obtain the necessary conditions to preserve the regularity of the $1+1+2$ equations at the separation hypersurface.
+Using these results, we can deduce some general prescriptions on the junction of LRS spacetimes and the properties of the shell in the non-smooth cases.
+As examples of the application of the junction conditions, we use this formalism to perform the matching necessary to obtain well-known solutions, e.g., the Martinez thin-shell, the Schwarzschild constant-density fluid star, and the Oppenheimer-Snyder collapse.